Army ROTC/Military Science

 Scholarships

 Army ROTC scholarships are available on a competitive basis to qualified applicants.
-Two-, three-, and four-year scholarships are available each year, and are awarded through a national selection board or by the Fordham ROTC program's professor of military science.
+Two-, three-, and four-year scholarships are available each year, and are awarded through a national selection board, or on-campus through the Professor of Military Science.
 High school seniors may apply for four-year scholarships through the national board.
-Scholarships provide full tuition and all mandatory fees, plus $1,200 for books and supplies each year, and a tax-free stipend of $420 or more per month.
+Scholarships pay full tuition and all mandatory fees, plus $1,200 for books and supplies each year, and a tax-free stipend ranging from $420 per month.
 The scholarship is flexible in that it can be used for either of the following: tuition and all mandatory fees, or room and board.

 Non-Scholarship Contracts